St Peter the Apostle

 The Society of St Peter the Apostle finances the education of young men who are training for the priesthood and the formation of young women who have entered religious life.
 Funds come from appeals made in parishes in Scotland, but the majority of money comes from individual donors.

-The Church is growing in Northern Nigeria despite persecution.
+The Church is growing in Uganda.
 Young men go through a six-year programme before ordination and are then sent out to serve the parishes, which often cover vast areas.
 Financial help and prayers from Catholics in Scotland have helped to support these students in years past.